anonymoussynon/Nuclear-Sunset/docs/main/faq.md

 - **NVIDIA Profile Inspector Unhandled Exception - I received an error that there is an unhandled exception when trying to run the NVIDIA Profile Inspector.
 How do I fix it?**
   - Update or reinstall your graphics card drivers.

-- **Optimization - How is Uranium Fever optimized?**
+- **Optimization - How is Nuclear Sunset optimized?**
   - We used Cathedral Asset Optimizer and Nvidia Texture Tools to compress textures, downsize to 2k, and generate mipmaps.
 These are subsequently further adjusted by SNIFF when appropriate.
 Animations are compressed then BSA-packed with BSArchPro, LOD distances are optimized, and priority flags are set to load only necessary items.

 - **Optional Mods - How do I use the bundled optional mods?**
-  - Instructions are provided in the [Optional Mods](https://uraniumfever.net/docs/main/setup#-optional-mods-) section.
+  - Instructions are provided in the [Optional Mods](https://nuclearsunset.net/docs/main/setup#-optional-mods-) section.

-- **Other Modded Instances - Can I keep my other modded setups while playing Uranium Fever?**
+- **Other Modded Instances - Can I keep my other modded setups while playing Nuclear Sunset?**
   - Yes.
-Uranium Fever is self-contained in the Stock New Vegas folder and won’t interfere with other setups.
+Nuclear Sunset is self-contained in the Stock New Vegas folder and won’t interfere with other setups.

-- **Overwolf - Can I use Overwolf with Uranium Fever?**
+- **Overwolf - Can I use Overwolf with Nuclear Sunset?**
   - No. Overwolf causes the game to crash.

 - **Pagefile - Should I increase the pagefile size for New Vegas?**